 Best Kosher Wines for Passover

 Passover is just a day away so now is the time to start looking for the best kosher wines to serve for Passover.
-On March 25th at sundown, wine from four different cups, as well as a fifth cup “Elijah’s cup” will be served and Passover (Pesach) will begin as a time of celebration and remembrance of the Israelite’s freedom from slavery from the Egyptian Pharaoh.
+On Passover at sundown, wine from four different cups, as well as a fifth cup “Elijah’s cup” will be served and Passover (Pesach) will begin as a time of celebration and remembrance of the Israelite’s freedom from slavery from the Egyptian Pharaoh.
 The story goes that after many decades of horrific slavery, God saw the Israelites in distress and sent Moses to Pharaoh with a message to release the Israelites.
 But Pharaoh refused, and God sent upon Egypt ten devastating plagues.
 However God spared the Children of Israel by “passing over” their homes and they were not affected by the plagues, hence the name of the holiday.
 Pharaoh, wanting the plagues to stop, chased the Israelites out of the country.
 The Israelites left in such a hurry, that the bread that they baked as provisions for their journey to Mount Sinai was not able to rise.

 To commemorate this journey during Passover, one of the very special meals, the Seder meal, is served on a special plate that contains six foods, each symbolizing how the Israelites felt during their Journey.
 For example, the green vegetables symbolize rebirth, eggs symbolize a new beginning, bitter herbs symbolize the embittered lives as slaves, unleavened bread symbolizes the bread from their journey, a charoset pasty symbolizes the mortar used to make the pyramids, and four cups of wine symbolize the celebration of freedom.